BedrockTweaks/Files/CONTRIBUTING.md

 #

-If you notice any files not following the Style Guide it feel free to open a PR.
+If you notice any files not following the Style Guide feel free to open a PR.

 Note: not accepting Addons PR at the moment.